Skip to content

 Follow along with the commit!

-In the app that we set up, we have available to use a form with a file-picker that will store our image in our local app’s state.
+In the app that we set up, we can use a form with a file-picker that will store our image in our local app’s state.

-If you’re following along, inside of our Starter in pages/index.js we can see this particularly happening in this bit of code:
+If you’re following along, inside of our Starter in pages/index.js, we can see it in this piece of code:

 const [imageSrc, setImageSrc] = useState();